iTaylorCodes/Gamr/README.md

 `$ cd Gamr`

+## 2. Activate virtual environment

+`$ source venv/bin/activate`

-## 2. Install all requirements
+## 3. Install all requirements

-`$ pip install requirements.txt`
+`$ pip install -r requirements.txt`

-## 3. Create a local PostgreSQL db and setup tables
+## 4. Create a local PostgreSQL db and setup tables

 `$ createdb gamr`

-`$ python seed.py`
+`$ python3 seed.py`

-## 4. Setup IGDB API
+## 5. Setup IGDB API

-Visit IGDB.com and signup to receive the required Client-ID and Client-Secret environment variables.
+Visit IGDB.com and signup to receive the required `Client-ID` and `Client-Secret` environment variables.

-## 5. Run the flask server and navigate your browser to http://localhost:5000/
+## 6. Run the flask server and navigate your browser to http://localhost:5000/

 `$ flask run`

 # API

-Gamr uses the IGDB API to receive a list of games that a user may select for their top 3 to add to their profiles.
+Gamr uses the IGDB API to receive a list of video games, from which a user may select their top 3 to add to their profile.

 # Testing

 To fully test the application, running

-`$ python -m unittest discover tests`
+`$ python3 -m unittest discover tests`

 will test all routes, models, and handler functions.